leeahnduk/InventoryReport/README.md

-# tetHash
+# InventoryReport
-This application helps to quickly upload Blacklist or whitelist Process Binary Hash into Tetration cluster scope.
+This application helps to quickly report inventory statistics (Top Talker, Silent hosts) per subnet in a Tetration scope.

 ## Table of contents
 * [Installation](#Installation)